hepapi/knowledge-hub/docs/nexus/nexus-installation.md

 For security purposes, we should use roles and users to grant permissions for specific tasks.

-#### Create Role and User
+### Create Role and User

 * Type : Select Nexus role
-* Privileges: Add "nx-repository-admin-*-*-*".
-This permission will allow all actions for all artifact and repository types.
+* Privileges: Add `nx-repository-admin-*-*-*` This permission will allow all actions for all artifact and repository types.
->* First and second "*" represent recipe (docker,apt,helm)
+>* First and second "*" represent recipe and repository type (docker hosted, docker proxy, apt hosted, apt proxy etc.)
 >* Last one represents actions (add,browse,read,edit,delete)
 * Create a new user using the role just created.

 ----------------------------------------------------------------------------------------

-:warning: In Nexus Repository, the <b>Docker Bearer Token Realm</b> is required in order to allow anonymous pulls from Docker repositories
+:warning: In Nexus Repository, the `Docker Bearer Token Realm` is required in order to allow anonymous pulls from Docker repositories

 To allow anonymous pull:

-* Go to "Realms" in Secutiry, add Docker Bearer Token Realm to active category.
++ Go to `Realms` in Secutiry, add Docker Bearer Token Realm to active category.
-* Edit the repo and click "Allow anonymous docker pull"
++ Edit the repo and click `Allow anonymous docker pull`

 ----------------------------------------------------------------------------------------